Personal Health Device Implementation Guide

 Observation.valueSampledData.origin.system

-Contains the units (as UCUM)
+Contains the units (as UCUM code)

 "http://unitsofmeasure.org"